Graduate Funding

 • Ev Wingert Graduate Field Research Award

-Established by the late Professor Ev Wingert, this fund provides limited support to GEO graduate students with expenses related to thesis or dissertation fieldwork that requires travel.
+Established by the late Professor Ev Wingert, this fund provides limited support (up to $3000 for PhD and $2000 for MA) to GEO graduate students with expenses related to thesis or dissertation fieldwork that requires travel.
+Can only be received once.
 Application requirements: short statements describing research and travel plan, budget, CV, and endorsement from faculty member.
-Deadline: Rolling.
+Deadline: Rolling, apply at least two months prior to planned trip.
 Full award details and application (UH login required).

 This fund provides small awards (typically $1000 or less) to support GEO graduate student research, or travel to present a paper at a conference.
+Can be received multiple times.
 Application requirements: short statements describing purpose and need, budget, and CV.
 Deadline: February 1.
 Full award details and application (UH login required).

 • Doctoral Dissertation Completion Fellowship

-This fellowship provides support for one GEO doctoral student in the last year of PhD dissertation writing.
-The fellowship pays in-state tuition and an annual stipend of up to $20,000.
+This fellowship provides a 9-month graduate assistantship to support one GEO doctoral student in the last year of PhD dissertation writing.
 Application requirements: Statement describing dissertation research, CV, and endorsement from advisor.
-Deadline: April 15.
-Full award details and application (UH login required).
+Deadline: March 1 Full award details and application (UH login required).

 • Abraham Piʻianaiʻa Graduate Scholarship

-The purpose of this fund is to assist graduate students in the Department of Geography and Environment.
-Preference shall be given to students of Hawaiian or Part-Hawaiian ancestry.
+This fund supports graduate students in the Department of Geography and the Environment engaged in projects related to the geography of Hawaiʻi, reflecting the spirit and life of prominent Hawaiian educator Abraham Piʻianaʻia.
 Deadline February 15.
 Full award details and application (UH login required).

 • Graduate Student Achievement Scholarships (Tuition Support)